kbalko/flask_blog_app/README.rst

 The application allows you to register users, log in, edit your profile, add content, view other users' content, observe / not observe other users, and reset your password via e-mail verified with a token.
 In case of failure, the administrator receives an email with error logs.
-Find more: `/docs <https://github.com/kbalko/flask_blog_app1/tree/master/docs>`_.
+Find more `here <https://github.com/kbalko/flask_blog_app/tree/master/docs>`_.

 Apllication is integrated with: